JulianBell106/lamulettipizza/PROJECT.md

 - No commission, ever — flat monthly only
 - Monthly rolling, no contracts — cancel anytime
 - Annual plans: 2 months free (~17% discount) — paid upfront, strong lock-in
-- Founding customers: 50% lifetime discount locked in as long as subscription is continuous — cancel and re-signup loses the rate forever.
-Creates retention hook and peer evangelism.
+- Founding customers: 50% lifetime discount locked in as long as subscription is continuous — cancel and re-signup loses the rate forever
 - La Muletti stays on original free year 1 terms — Founding discount applies to customer #2 onwards
 - Revisit prices at customer #10 — real conversion data will show which tier should be the centre of gravity

-**Why this structure:**
-- £19 Starter is under the £20 "no-brainer" SMB threshold — positions as proper tool, still cheap
-- £59 Growth is where the business actually earns — geofence + loyalty + flash sales tier
-- £99 Pro is the anchor — most pick Growth, which is the intent
-- Revenue target £10k/year requires ~17 customers at blended £49 average, or ~14 on Growth
-- Data export available on request (48hr turnaround) — not self-service — customer owns data but leaving has friction

 ---

 ## 6. Current Codebase — Architecture

-**Six files — all pushed to GitHub and live on Netlify ✅**
+**Seven files — all pushed to GitHub and live on Netlify ✅**

 | File | Purpose |
 |------|---------|